On approximation properties of semidirect products of groups

 The concept of approximation is one of the most fundamental in science.
-In nowadays geometric group theory it refers to algebraic approximations such as residual finiteness, to approximations in the space of marked groups such as local embeddability into a given class of groups, e.g.~\cite{MR2151593,MR1458419}, or to metric approximations such as soficity and hyperlinearity~\cite{MR2460675,2013arXiv1309.2034C}.
+In nowadays geometric group theory it refers to algebraic approximations such as residual finiteness, to approximations in the space of marked groups such as local embeddability into a given class of groups, e.g.~\cite{MR1458419,MR2151593}, or to metric approximations such as soficity and hyperlinearity \cite{MR2460675,MR3408561}.

 A current intensive study of sofic and hyperlinear groups, motivated by a variety of deep results on these wide -- and still mysterious: is there a non sofic/hyperlinear group? -- classes of groups, has given rise to a number of questions on group-theoretical properties both of these recently discovered groups and of their fundamental predecessors.
-One of such a major question is whether or not a given class of groups is preserved under taking (split or semidirect) extensions.
+One of such a major question is whether or not a given class of groups is preserved under taking (split or, in other words, semidirect) extensions.

-Every semidirect extension of a residually finite group with a finitely generated residually finite kernel is residually finite by an elegant result of Mal'cev~\cite{Malcev}.
-A more general is a class of groups locally embeddable into finite ones (briefly, LEF-groups).
-There exist examples of semidirect extensions of LEF-groups which are not LEF~\cite{MR1458419}.
-With regard to metric approximations, the only known and positive results on extensions are on extensions by an amenable group~\cite{MR2460675,2013arXiv1309.2034C}.
+Every semidirect extension of a residually finite group with a finitely generated residually finite kernel is residually finite by an elegant result of Mal'cev \cite{Malcev}.
+A more general is a class of groups locally embeddable into finite ones (briefly, \textsc{lef}-groups).
+There exist examples of semidirect extensions of \textsc{lef}-groups which are not \textsc{lef} \cite{MR1458419}.
+With regard to metric approximations, the only known and positive results on extensions are on (not necessarily split) extensions by an amenable group \cite{MR2460675,MR3408561}.

-Our main result is the following general theorem which can be then applied to many groups, including all those just mentioned, and, in particular, to surjunctive groups (see the definition below), which came to light after Gromov's spectacular proof of the surjunctivity of all sofic groups~\cite{MR1694588}.
+Our main result is the following general theorem which can be then applied to many groups, including all those just mentioned, and, in particular, to surjunctive groups (see the definition below), which came to light after Gromov's spectacular proof of the surjunctivity of all sofic groups \cite{MR1694588}.

-\begin{theorem} Assume that $\C R$ is a class of groups such that \begin{itemize} \item fully residually $\C R$--groups belong to $\C R$ and \item semidirect extension of $\C R$ groups with finite kernel belong to $\C R$. \end{itemize} Let $G:=K\rtimes Q$ be a semidirect product with a finitely generated residually finite group $K$ and $Q$ a group in $\C R$.
-Then $G$ belongs to $\C R$. \end{theorem}
+\begin{theorem} Assume that $\C R$ is a class of groups such that \begin{itemize} \item fully residually $\C R$--groups belong to $\C R$ and \item (split) extension of $\C R$--groups with finite kernel belong to $\C R$. \end{itemize} Let $G$ be a (split) extension with a finitely generated residually finite kernel $K$ and a quotient group $Q$ in $\C R$: